hadronized/strongly-typed-thoughts.net/media/blog/luminance-0.31.md

 # luminance-0.31

-At the time of writing this article, the [last luminance version] is `0.30` — just for the record, that version is eleven months old, ~200 commits behind the current `master`, at the time of writing.
-The very-soon-to-be version will thus be `0.31` and crates are going to be updated:
+Just before writing this article, the [last luminance version] was `0.30` — just for the record, that version is eleven months old, ~200 commits behind `master`.
+The new and most recent version is thus `0.31` and crates got updated:

   - [luminance-0.31]
   - [luminance-windowing-0.3]
   - [luminance-glfw-0.6]
-  - [luminance-derive-0.1], **a new crate** bring procedural macros for the `#[derive(..)]` construct.
+  - [luminance-derive-0.1], **a new crate** that brings procedural macros for the `#[derive(..)]` construct.
   - [luminance-glutin-0.1], **a new crate** supporting the [glutin] windowing crate.
+Currently, not all features are implemented but it’s usable.

 Lot of work has been accomplished and I received several contributions from people all around the globe, including PRs and issues.
-I’d like to remind that I appreciate both and you are really encouraged to contribute in _any way you want to_.
+I’d like to remind that I appreciate both and you are **really** encouraged to contribute in _any way you want to_.
 Special thanks fly to:

   - [\@ambihelical](https://github.com/ambihelical)
   - [\@linkmauve](https://github.com/linkmauve)
   - [\@bobtwinkles](https://github.com/bobtwinkles)
   - [\@twetzel59](https://github.com/twetzel59)
-  - And all others whom I discussed with and provided feedback, especially on Reddit.
+  - And all others whom I discussed with and who provided feedback, especially on Reddit.

 About that last point, my Reddit and Twitter interactions about [luminance] have been _very_ interesting because I got to test the water about how people feel about [luminance], especially